 Different brands and car manufacturers have different ways of placing the coolant temperature sensor depending on the car design.

-In the case of two sensors, we usually consider the one sending signals to the control unit as the coolant temperature sensor.
+With two sensors, we usually consider sending signals to the control unit as the coolant temperature sensor.

 Coolant Temperature Sensor Replacement Cost

 The coolant temperature sensor itself is often quite cheap and you can often find them around 40$ for a quality one.
-There are cheaper ones on the market also, but I heavily recommend you buying a quality one like Bosch, to skip the headaches in the future.
+There are cheaper ones on the market, but I heavily recommend buying a quality one like Bosch to skip the headaches.

-The replacement is often also quite straightforward, expcept that you might have to pour out all coolant from the engine and refill it – which means that you have to remove all air from the coolant system, which can be difficult.
+The replacement is often also quite straightforward, except that you might have to pour out all coolant from the engine and refill it – which means that you have to remove all air from the coolant system, which can be difficult.

 However, if you are fast replacing the sensor, there is often no need to tap out the coolant, but this requires some skills.

 Remember to always make sure the coolant temperature is low when doing this kind of work!!